 Dow Chemical Company purchased Union Carbide in 2001 for over $11 billion.
 Although the asbestos the company distributed over the years led to numerous lawsuits, Union Carbide never filed for bankruptcy or established an asbestos trust.

 Unlike many other companies found liable for asbestos illnesses, Union Carbide never actually made any products that contained asbestos.

 It mined asbestos in California, processed it in a facility there, and then sold and distributed it to other companies that manufactured products with asbestos.
 These included construction materials, the automotive industry, oil and gas facilities, and textile plants, among others.

 Union Carbide first began mining asbestos in the early 1960s when a deposit was discovered in the area around King City, California.
 The asbestos was chrysotile, the type used in most asbestos applications.
 Union Carbide gave its asbestos the brand name Calidria.

-The people most affected were those who worked in the processing facility and mine or directly handled or worked near the asbestos being processed for sale.
+The people most affected were those who worked in the Union Carbide mines and processing facilities.
+They handled asbestos directly or worked very near raw asbestos.

 Handling of asbestos can cause the tiny fibers to come loose.
 Workers can then inhale the microscopic particles, which act like tiny needles sticking in tissues in the body, especially around the lungs.
 Over many years this causes damage that in some people leads to a devastating diagnosis of a terminal disease or cancer.